-The craft beer scene in the UK is exploding, but there’s also a huge trend for alcohol-free beer.
+The craft beer scene in the UK is exploding (I mean, just take a look at our best craft beer list), but there’s also a huge trend for the best alcohol-free beers.
 In fact, a report by drinks retailer EeBria states that the category is up a whopping 381 percent since 2017.

 There’s some complexity on the definition and branding of alcohol free and low alcohol beers, so you’ll find a mix of the two here.
 The important thing is that everything below has a maximum abv (alcohol by volume) of 0.5%.